Mason Dixon (band): Career

 Henderson left the group in 1989 and was replaced by Terry "Caz" Casburn (vocals, bass).
 A second album for Capitol, Reach for It, was completed but never released.

+In 1990, Mason Dixon was shortlisted for the Academy of Country Music Award for New Vocal Duo or Group of the Year.

 After Mason Dixon disbanded in 1993, Gilligan moved to Tomball, Texas and held various jobs.
 He planned to return to music in 2009, but was unable to after being diagnosed with both colorectal cancer and neuropathy.
 After recovering from both, he released a solo album titled Silver Dollar in 2015.
+Gilligan still performs gigs down in Houston, Texas and around the Dallas area.